fbpx

 Plant Daffodils This Fall

-vase of assorted daffodil blooms, from pale to bright yellow
+Vase of assorted daffodil blooms, from pale to bright yellow

-Different daffodil varieties combine beautifully in flower arrangements.
+Multiple daffodil varieties combine beautifully in flower arrangements.
 Here are ‘Rapture,’ ‘Royal Princess,’ ‘Lingerie,’ and ‘Sun Disc.’
 In the garden, the author prefers one variety planted in a group.

 The first time I met Jill was at my front door when she and her husband came to dinner.
 There she stood on a blustery, late-winter evening with a jam jar of daffodils in her hand.
 They were small blossoms, delicate and yellow.
 I don’t remember which daffodils they were, but that bouquet lives on in the soft focus of a happy memory.
 Here was a gardener who was bringing me her first spring treasures.
 She knew how special those blooms were—and so did I. I looked at that bouquet and declared, “We are going to be great friends!”